 Most standard toilets will have similar tank capacities and therefore it isn’t a big concern if you are buying a regular-size toilet as a replacement.
 But if you are looking at smaller toilets, you may be more interested in the difference capacities their tanks can hold.

 Smaller toilets are not only space saving, but they can also help conserve water as well with smaller tanks that use less water per flush.
 Newer toilets, including small toilets often include the dual flush system that allows you to choose whether you want a full flush which is 1.6 gallons of water, or a partial flush that is 1 gallon of water

 The two most common flushing systems found on toilets are pressure-assisted and gravity-flush systems.
 The pressure assisted system uses pressurized air to push water in the bowl any time you flush the toilet.
 This powerful system helps to reduce the risk of clogging, but it can be noisy as well.
 The gravity flush system is more common and the simplest type of flushing system.

 The water is used to create flushing pressure from the tank that goes into the blow and through the tubing found on the side of your toilet.
 The process completes a water siphoning action that eliminates all waste from the bowl.
 This system is preferred by most people because it is quieter and requires less maintenance over time.

-Reviews for the Best Small Toilets
+Reviews for the Best Small Toilets for 2019

 There are several small toilets currently on the market that can help you save space in your bathroom or half-bath.
 Here are a few of our top recommendations based on features, price, and functionality.